Postgraduate Course: Social Bioarchaeology: Living Conditions, Lifestyles and the Impact of Disease in the Past (PGHC11494)

 On completion of this course, the student will be able to:

-- Demonstrate an understanding, through coursework, of how social conditions have affected health in the past and what the long-term societal consequences of deprived human health may be;
+- Demonstrate an understanding of how social conditions have affected health in the past and what the long-term societal consequences of deprived human health may be;

-- Demonstrate a basic knowledge of how disease is studied from archaeological human remains, by attending workshops;
+- Demonstrate a basic knowledge of how disease is studied from archaeological human remains;

-- Demonstrate the ability to critically evaluate and assess research and source materials through writing a book review and an annotate bibliography, and how to apply social theory to archaeological/bioarchaeological research through engagement in seminar discussions and presentations;
+- Critically evaluate and assess research and source materials, and how to apply social theory to archaeological/bioarchaeological research;

 |Agarwal, S. C. & Glencross, B. A. (Eds.)
 (2011), Social Bioarchaeology.
 Chicester: Wiley-Blackwell. |